-That morning we followed several hammocks that ended in the swamp without there being a good camp site.
-We’d backtracked to the road and walked further north.
+That morning we followed several hummocks that ended in the swamp without there being a good camp site.
+We’d backtrack to the road and walk further north.
 Places where there was swamp on both sides of the road were a quandary.
 If a car or truck came along, we’d have nowhere to hide.
-I looked out into the swamp and saw a hammock rising from the swamp about 100 yards away from the road.
+I looked out into the swamp and saw a hummock rising from the swamp about 100 yards away from the road.

 “We’ll head out there ‘bouts,” I indicated the hammock.
 “We gots to slog through the swamp a ways, but them cops won’t even think we’s done it.”